 For those are really into getting organized, there are display cases out there that can hold dozens of guitar picks in individual slots.

-This makes finding a pick super easy to find, especially if you like to use different picks for different types of music.
+This makes finding a pick super easy to find, especially if you like to use a different pick for different types of music.

 Last but not least are guitar pick trays which can be made from plastic, pored-resins, and also made from wood.